Corey William Large

 Corey William Large (born 18 October 1975) is a Canadian writer, actor, and producer of feature movies.

 Early life and education

 Large was born and raised in the Prospect Lake area of Saanich near Victoria, British Columbia, Canada.
 After elementary school, he enrolled at St. Michaels University School.

 Career

 Large initially found work as a model.
 At age 21, he moved across the Georgia Strait and enrolled at the Vancouver Film School and later at the American Academy of Dramatic Arts in Los Angeles.
 He had background roles in the films Excess Baggage and Disturbing Behavior, before moving into post-production and financing projects.

-He returned to St. Michaels University School to produced and act in Window Theory.
-He returned to his native Victoria to begin shooting a series of films, starting with Cannabis Kid.
+He returned to St. Michaels University School to produce and act in Window Theory.
+He returned to his native Victoria to begin shooting a series of films, starting with Kid Cannabis.

 Large currently splits his time between Santa Monica, Victoria and Hawaii.